Man accused of murder denies knowing blow with bat to other man was fatal

 “I never wanted to meet again that group,” he replied.

-Ms Biggs will continue her cross examination on Thursday afternoon before Mr Justice Michael White and a jury of seven men and four women.
+Ms Biggs will continue her cross examination on Friday before Mr Justice White and a jury of seven men and four women.

 Army